Gautam9464/Market-Making/README.md

      Net PnL
 5. Visualization of cumulative PnL over time for selected stock.
-6. Interactive GUI table to browse stock-wise performance (via Tkinter) We ran the code for top 50 Indian as well as USA stocks and observed decent performance in both cases
+6. Interactive GUI table to browse stock-wise performance (via Tkinter) We ran the code for top 50 Indian as well as USA stocks and observed decent performance in both cases.